fridaysystems/inventory-presser/readme.txt

 = Can I import my inventory into this system with a bulk feed overnight? =

 Yes.
-The best way to do this is to use a plugin I have also written called WordPress Importer For CRON.
+The best way to do this is to use a plugin I have also written called WordPress Importer For CRON and feeds from our company Friday Systems.

 == Screenshots ==